Akchio/Avali-OS/README.md

 ---

-Thank you for your interest in Avali-OS!
+Thank you for your understanding!